 2. Congress fees.
 All attendees must also pay the Congress fees to the Canadian Federation for the Humanities and the Social Sciences.
 This is administered by the Federation and not by CCA.
 The revenue collected from the Congress fees supports the long term development of Congress and to keep the annual meeting format viable by ensuring that infrastructure and services are in place from year to year.
 Fees can be paid online in advance through the Congress website or on site.

-Do not select “non-member“ categories when you register with Congress, you would be paying an additional 25$ overall in all categories.
+Do not select “non-member“ categories when you register with Congress.
 The non-member options will not pay for your annual membership with CCA, which is mandatory to present your paper at the conference.